blockprotocol/blockprotocol/.github/ISSUE_TEMPLATE/suggest-an-integration.md

 ---
 name: Suggest an integration
 about: Request support for a third-party API via the Service Module
-title: ''
+title: ""
-labels: 'area: apps, category: feature'
+labels: "area: apps, category: feature"
 assignees: nonparibus
 ---

 **What service are you hoping to see integrated?**